 Helping people make choices that promote healthy lifestyles and broadening access to health care are only part of the solution.
 United Way is creating solutions that help everyone thrive, creating healthier communities that improve our collective quality of life.

-The following represent the HEALTH activities UWMC is currently involved in:
+The following represent the HEALTH activities and/or programs UWMC is funding or currently involved in:

 Cerebral Palsy Association of Merced County- The program’s most direct priority is to support the efforts toward independence in the community – ECPECIALLY AS THIS PERTAINS DIRECTLY AT THERAPY GOALS (access to equipment, therapy, medical intervention, and opportunity to “grow”/learn therapeutic/medical intention).
 Individuals (and their families) find themselves of some need at various times to attain equipment, programs (therapeutic and/or educational), and emergency support on their “road” to independence, making good healthy choices, and a “full” participation in their medical interaction and healthy community participation.

 Our geographical area has one of the largest populations of unemployment and poverty level families which will continues to increase at an alarming rate due tour economic situation and the drought.